 It’s also a good idea to familiarise yourself with any other health concerns associated with the places you’ll be visiting.
 For example, should you avoid roadside food vendors in certain areas?
 Is the local tap water safe to drink?
 Are any dangerous viruses or other conditions on the rise?

 Inform us of your travel plans

 Regardless of how many Credit Union SA products (accounts, loans, insurance, etc.) you have, if you’re a member with us it’s very important that you let us know your travel plans before you head off.
-You can do this by calling us on 8202 7777 or via a secure mail message in Internet Banking.
+You can do this using your Mobile Banking App or Internet Banking.